lettergram/vocalvoters.com/README.md

 [VocalVoters.com](https://vocalvoters.com)
 ==========

-**Generate & Send a Letter, Fax or E-Mail Your Government Representatives in 30 Seconds or Less.**
+*Send an AI Generated Letter, Fax or E-Mail to Your Government Representatives in 30 Seconds or Less.*

 --------------------------
-### Example Letter

-How well does it work?
+**How well does it work?**

 See the example below, generated with the prompt: `Free candy on mondays`